pressbooks/local-dev-environment/README.md

    ```bash
    lando start
    ```
-   During this step, you may be asked for an installation folder for Prince:
+   During the build process, you may be asked for an installation folder for Prince:
 	 ```bash
    Install directory
    	This is the directory in which Prince 20220930 will be installed.